yosephha/Crank-Starter/README.md

 ## Implementation

 ### User Authentication
+- Uses BCrypt to to hash and salt users passwords and stores the digest
+- Enables users to maintain their session unless they explicitly logout
 - Requires users to be logged in to start a project and make contributions

 ### Projects
-- When the Index page makes a request to fetch all the projects from the DB.
-It fetches necessary information for displaying the tile from the projects table and its association.
+- When the Index page loads it makes an AJAX request to fetch all the projects from the DB.
+It fetches necessary information for displaying the tile.

+![Clickstarter index][index]

 - Starting a project asks for all required fields of the project and all rewards associated with it.
 It then creates both in one request